dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/hybrid/kubernetes/configuration.md

 This guide is applicable to Dagster+.
 :::

-This reference describes the various configuration options Dagster+ currently supports for [Kubernetes agents](/dagster-plus/deployment/agents/kubernetes/configuring-running-kubernetes-agent).
+{/* This reference describes the various configuration options Dagster+ currently supports for [Kubernetes agents](/dagster-plus/deployment/agents/kubernetes/configuring-running-kubernetes-agent). */}
+This reference describes the various configuration options Dagster+ currently supports for [Kubernetes agents](/todo).

 ## Viewing the Helm chart